tpwd/ke_search/Documentation/Indexing/IndexerTypes/Pages.rst

 elements on a page, you will get only one search result for the page these two elements belong to.

+There is a set of default content element types which are indexed without further configuration needed.
+If you created your own content elements (e.g. with EXT:mask or EXT:content_blocks) you can add them to the configuration as described below.

 Configuration
 =============